astiob/mplayer2/DOCS/man/en/options.rst

 --srate=<Hz>
     Select the output sample rate to be used (of course sound cards have limits on this).
-If the sample frequency selected is different from that of the current media, the resample or lavcresample audio filter will be inserted into the audio filter layer to compensate for the difference.
+If the sample frequency selected is different from that of the current media, the lavrresample audio filter will be inserted into the audio filter layer to compensate for the difference.
 The type of resampling can be controlled by the ``--af-adv`` option.

 --ss=<time>
     Seek to given time position.